ArunPatel1999/My-Public-Learning/Command and Instruction/ELK/README.md

 # ELK - Elastic Stack

 ```
-In This Folder I am Storing elastic stack reated commands
+In This Folder I am Storing elastic stack related commands

 1) Setup.txt
   contain how to setup Elastic search on local